OpenXiangShan/tutorial/docs/performance.md

 ```

-step 2: check the results and plot the curve of performance segments
+**Step 2**: check the results and plot the curve of performance segments

 ```bash
 bash xs-perf-rolling.sh